HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.20/library/connect-hpovmgmt.md

 If the appliance is configured to Common Access Card (CAC) authentication, the -Certificate parameter is required.
 If the CAC requires a PIN to unlock, the user will be prompted by the credential service to provide that value.
 The Cmdlet does not offer the ability to retrieve or store the CAC PIN.

 {% hint style="info" %}
-Minimum required privileges:  Read-
+Minimum required privileges:  Read
 {% endhint %}
-only.
+-only.
 ## Examples

 ###  Example 1